unit73e/haskell_exercises/ch1_answers.md

 [1,2,3,4,5]
 ```

-Note that the cost of this operation is the size of the first list.
+Note that the cost of this operation is equal to the size of the first list.

 ## 17